Rapid Opioid Detoxification

 In contrast, as ROD requires general anesthesia, the treatment itself carries the risk of adverse events much more severe than those related to the withdrawal it is being used to prevent.

 The 2 fatalities were reported to be the result of pulmonary edema and cardiomegaly in one and hypokalemia and cardiac arrhythmia in the other.
-Patients who required hospitalization experienced cardiac arrest, suffered severe electrolyte imbalances, pulmonary edema, and changes in mental status.
+Patients who required hospitalization experienced cardiac arrest and suffered severe electrolyte imbalances, pulmonary edema, and changes in mental status.

 Anyone who deals with opioid abusers, whether users of prescription opioids or illicit drugs, knows that detoxifying them from these drugs is the easy part of the whole process.
 The hard part is keeping the abusers from returning to use of the drugs.
 This involves addressing the often complex reasons why they began using the drugs in the first place.